apache/spark/docs/tutorial.rst

 Hooks
 -----

-Hooks are a simple abstraction layer on systems Flux interacts with.
+Hooks are a simple abstraction layer on systems Airflow interacts with.
 You should expect a lot more consistency across hooks than you would with the different systems' underlying libraries.
 You should also expect a higher level of abstraction.

-Connection information is stored in the Flux metadata database, so that you don't need to hard code or remember this connection information.
-In the bellow example, we connect to a MySQL database by specifying the mysql\_dbid, which looks up Flux's metadata to get the actual hostname, login, password, and schema name behind the scene.
+Connection information is stored in the Airflow metadata database, so that you don't need to hard code or remember this connection information.
+In the bellow example, we connect to a MySQL database by specifying the mysql\_dbid, which looks up Airflow's metadata to get the actual hostname, login, password, and schema name behind the scene.

 Common methods: \* Get a recordset \* Extract a csv file \* Run a